 If you’re not sure what system will work well for you, talk with your nurse and a friend or family member who can help you.Back to top

 What should I know about taking my cancer medication safely?

-- Wash your hands before and after you touch your medication.
+- Wash your hands for at least 20 seconds before and after you touch your medication.

 - If you’re a caregiver, wear gloves when you touch these medications and wash your hands afterward.

 - Don’t crush, chew, or cut your medication unless you were instructed to do so.